Sansi/StarRiver-Web-User-Manual/en/wizard.md

 This section is recommended for someone who is going to do the configuration and use the system for the first time.

 As an example, the following instruction will provide major procedure though in the actual world, things may be a little different.
 Refer to the [FAQ](/part3/errors.md) for problems may have.
-If it stunks and can't get any answers in the section above, contact the local retailer for tenical supports.
+If there is nothing help in the section above, contact the local retailer for technical supports.

-John is the administrator of the StarRiver system, who wants to acheive the following goals with *4* lamps in the *King street*.
+John is the administrator of the StarRiver system, who wants to achieve the following goals with *4* lamps in the *King street*.

 | Lamp | Controller | 1st quarter | 1st quarter | 2nd quarter | 2nd quarter |
 | ---- | ---------- | ----------- | ----------- | ----------- | ----------- |